 - You want to implement an initial page or object page floorplan.

 - You only need to display a small amount of information.
 In this case, use a dialog.
-If you must use the dynamic page layout, use letterboxing to mitigate the issue.
+If you must use the dynamic page, use letterboxing to mitigate the issue.

-The semantic page is based on the structure of the dynamic page layout.
+The semantic page is based on the structure of the dynamic page.
 In short, the semantic page has the following elements:

 - Header title